-It were tough times for me, being a designer and being employed at a company that defined it’s reasoning based on financial indications, like turnover, gross margin, return on investment and so on.
+It was tough times for me, being a designer and being employed at a company that defined its reasoning based on financial indications, like turnover, gross margin, return on investment, and so on.
 Eventually also you, as a designer, have to define your reasoning according to such parameters.
 Unavoidably the question on the ‘return on investment’ (ROI) will pop-up, like “What do I get back for every Euro I spent on design?
 Tell me, what’s actually the ROI of design?”

-Then you feel the sweat running down your back, when you sit in the leather chair at the CFO’s office, sipping your coffee in front of that white board covered with calculations and additions, on which some have those dangerously looking red explanation marks put next to them.
-In a glance you want to check if they’re next to your budget amount!
-Then you feel your throat drying up, just when you have to answer the unavoidable question, why your ‘costs’ should not be cut, un-like all the others costs.
+Then you feel the sweat running down your back, when you sit in the leather chair at the CFO’s office, sipping your coffee in front of that whiteboard covered with calculations and additions, on which some have those dangerously looking red exclamation marks put next to them.
+(And you want to check if they’re next to your budget allocation!)
+Then you feel your throat drying up, just when you have to answer the unavoidable question, why your ‘costs’ should not be cut, unlike all the other costs.
 “Why do the design costs have to go up?
 What is the ROI, so that I can defend such an increase?!”

-And eventually it worked, and increasingly the cost for design could be protected from the cost-cutting – but, design only remained a cost factor after all.
+And eventually, it worked, and more often the cost for design could be protected from cost-cutting – but, it did remain a cost factor after all…

-For it get there and to truly deliver sustainable return, it needs much more than some ‘cosmetics’ on the P&L – it needs trust.
-Trust in designs ability to not only financially improve the business performance, but also increase the relevance of what that business does and with that becoming more valuable.
+For it to get there and to truly deliver a sustainable return, it needs much more than some ‘cosmetics’ on the P&L – it needs trust.
+Trust in design’s ability to not only financially improve the business performance but also increase the relevance of what that business does and with that becoming more valuable.